This post may contain affiliate links. Please read our disclosure policy.

 side view of roasted butternut squash slices

-Full measurements are found further down below.
+Full measurements are found further down below in the recipe card.
 This is just a quick list of 4 simple ingredients you will need.

 • Butternut squash: They come in different sizes and are always in season but mostly during the fall season.